 A Neuro-Optometric Evaluation involves in-depth testing which evaluates how well your vision functions and to what degree of it is interfering with the overall performance of activities of daily living such as reading, balance and movement, tying shoes, pouring liquids and so on..

-Vision therapy is a very practical and effective therapy.
+Vision therapy and Neuro Optometric Rehabilitation is a very practical and effective therapy.
 After evaluation, examination and consultation, the problems of the patients can be diagnosed.
 The specifically designed treatment is prescribed to improve the patients’ visual system and increase their vision efficiency.
 This will then give the best improvement to the good vision of patients.

 Good visual skills are necessary for efficient information processing.
 Even though visual information processing is a complicated process, ones does not feel tough as it is a subconscious activities.
 However, for someone who have a weak visual system or experience Traumatic Brain Injury, visual processing task will be very difficult for them and it may cause headache to the patients.
 The visual skills that will be affected by Traumatic Brain Injury include: